-As standard high school diploma is awarded to a student who has met all the requirements established by the local board of education governing body and by the State Board of Education.
-(See MS Code Miss.
+As standard high school diploma awarded to a student who has met all the requirements established by the local governing body and by the State Board of Education.
+(See Miss.
 Code Ann. § 37-16-7.)

 STANDARDS

 Criteria by which schools are assessed.
 By law, accreditation standards established for nonpublic schools may not be more stringent than accreditation standards applied to public schools.